-The definition is an expression that uses its parameters, rf, rm, and beta, and evaluates to the value to be returned.

-Sample usage

-You use the Capm() function in a definition in the same way you would use Analytica's built-in functions.
-For example, if the risk free rate is 5%, the expected market return is 8%, and Stock-Beta is defined as the beta value for a given stock, we can find the expected return according to the capital asset pricing model as:
+- Parameters It has three parameters, rf, rm, and beta.
+The parameter qualifier Number says that it expects that the parameters are numbers. - Description The description says what the function returns and what its parameters mean. - Definition The definition is an expression that uses its parameters, rf, rm, and beta, and evaluates to the value to be returned. - Sample usage You use the Capm() function in a definition in the same way you would use Analytica's built-in functions.
+For example, if the risk free rate is 5%, the expected market return is 8%, and stock-Beta is defined as the beta value for a given stock, we can find the expected return according to the capital asset pricing model as:

-Stock\return: Capm(5%, 8%, StockBeta)
+Stock_return: Capm(5%, 8%, StockBeta)